bricknpc/container/docs/autowiring.md

 The container reads the constructor and resolves each parameter in turn, using the first rule that applies:

+1. The parameter was given by name to [`make()`](making-and-calling.md): the given value.
+This applies only to the class being made, not to its dependencies.
-1. A [contextual binding](contextual-bindings.md) for the class being built names the parameter, or its class or interface type: what that binding gives.
+2. A [contextual binding](contextual-bindings.md) for the class being built names the parameter, or its class or interface type: what that binding gives.
-2. The parameter has a class or interface type, and the container has an entry for it: that entry, resolved with `get()`.
+3. The parameter has a class or interface type, and the container has an entry for it: that entry, resolved with `get()`.
-3. The parameter has a default value: the default.
+4. The parameter has a default value: the default.
-4. The parameter accepts `null`: `null`.
+5. The parameter accepts `null`: `null`.
-5. Otherwise, resolution fails with a `ResolutionException`.
+6. Otherwise, resolution fails with a `ResolutionException`.

-A variadic parameter is left empty.
+A variadic parameter is left empty, unless a value for it is given to `make()`.

 ```php
 final readonly class Mailer